mhausenblas/dromedar/README.md

     |                | |       +-------------------------+      |
     +----------------+ +----------------------------------------+

-Dromedar's underlying long-runing service is `qsf.py` is (which is initially deployed, using Marathon):
+Dromedar's underlying long-runing service is `qsf.py` which itself is initially deployed through `dromedar.py`, using Marathon.
+Once `qsf.py` is running as a Web service it performs the following steps:

-1. As an input it takes a QSF (and the URL for Marathon)
+1. As an input it takes a QSF via its HTTP interface on port `9876`.
-1. It uses the Marathon [HTTP API](https://mesosphere.github.io/marathon/docs/rest-api.html) to trigger on-demand Drillbits creation
+1. It uses the Marathon [HTTP API](https://mesosphere.github.io/marathon/docs/rest-api.html) to trigger on-demand Drillbits creation using the `drillbit.sh start` command.
-1. Marathon deploys, triggered by a `qsf.py` request, an instance of `launch-drillbit.sh` which in turn launches 1 or more Drillbits
-1. The SQL client connects to a Drillbit and executes a query
+1. The SQL client connects to (one of) the Drillbit(s) and executes the SQL query.

 ## Dependencies